traefik/traefik-hub-helm-chart/README.md

 helm uninstall traefik-hub
 ```

-If Traefik-Hub was installed in a specific namespace:
+If Traefik Hub was installed in a specific namespace:

 ```shell
 helm uninstall traefik-hub --namespace my-namespace